open-wa/wa-automate-nodejs/README.md

 ## Load profile pics from server

-Generally, after the 20th chat in your whatsapp, getChat methods do not retreive the chat picture.
-You need to get these from the WhatsApp servers.
+Generally, after the 20th chat in your WA, getChat methods do not retreive the chat picture.
+You need to get these from the WA servers.
 This is how you do it in v1.6.6^:

 ```javascript
 client.getProfilePicFromServer('XXXXXXX-YYYYY@c.us')